 Finally, the reason for constant reboots might be as simple as one of your hardware components not connected or configured properly.
 Once again, we suggest that you contact a professional computer technician to check the connection of your hardware components.

 There’s plenty of computer threats out there, the most common being computer viruses and malware.
 Some of them are designed to compromise your data, some – to monitor your activity.
 Some – to make your computer automatically restart as frequently as every 30 seconds.
 If you notice that your computer is behaving strangely – frequent reboots aside, it might be infected by malware.
+And if you are facing Atikmdag.sys BSoD problem in your system then you can check the solution for How Can You Fix Atikmdag.sys BSoD in Windows 10/8/7?

 Most computers have an in-build kill-switch that either turns your PC off or restarts it when some of the hardware components get too hot.
 Usually it’s the most vital parts, such as the CPU, the Graphics Card or the Hard Drive.
 Those components might be overheating because they are close to failing, or due to problems with your computer’s cooling system.
 In most cases it’s the cooling system of the PC’s power supply that is malfunctioning.
 Those issues should be resolved as fast as possible.
 If neglected, they might lead to permanent, irreversible damage to your computer.